TheFallenSpirit/ESDocs/docs/user/custom-gags.md

 You can add a rule to a custom gag by using `/custom-gag rules add` and selecting the gag from the selector.
 When adding a rule, you must specify the `type`, and `content` options with each gag rule.

+### Matching Words or Phrases
-You must specify the `match` option to provide a word or phrase to match with the "Replace Word/Phrase" and "Append after Word/Phrase" rule types.
+You can use the `match` option to specify a word or phrase you want "Replace Word/Phrase" or "Append after Word/Phrase" rules to match.

+If a match is provided, they will append after or replace each occurrence of the specified word or phrase.

+If no match is provided, they will append after or replace each word in a message.
+If there are multiple append or replace rules, one will be randomly chosen for each word.

+### Providing a Chance
 You can use the `chance` option to specify how likely a rule is to execute, this option can be a number from 1-100.
 The chance option is a percentage of how often this rule will execute, if left blank, a rule will execute 100% of the time.